 Terrie Biggs books are creative-non fiction.
-They are based on true stories and historical facts, with liberties taken for dialogue, clarity, and some speculation.
+They are based on true events and historical facts, with liberties taken for dialogue, clarity, and some speculation.
 "I don't think of myself as a great writer.
-I have discovered GREAT STORIES."
+I have discovered great stories."

 These incredible memoirs began in 1899 by 15-year-old Gaither Stevens soon after he joined the Navy as an Apprentice Boy.
 It was a different world and a different Navy.
 His extraordinary experiences were captured in a typed manuscript kept safe and unpublished until now.
 In these writings, you’ll find adventures of a lifetime highlighting encounters with a grizzly bear, bar fights, a train robbery, murder, boxing, fiestas, abduction as a sex slave, turtle races, wild shipmates, an Eskimo prostitute, and other savory scenes.
 Gaither’s chronicles of fellow “blue-jackets” and places he visited are wonderous, humorous, and heart-warming.
 This wild rollercoaster reveals life in a nearly forgotten time that produced some of the Navy’s finest men.

 and Words of Wisdom

 When our boys left home, we made a binder of our favorite family recipes and included Words of Wisdom to live by.
 Since then, family members and friends have asked for copies and it has served as a wonderful wedding gift.
 We have added and modified the contents as needed.
 Most of our recipes have stories regarding their origin.
 For example, my mother worked for a Hollywood producer and his wife taught her how to make authentic blintzes, which are still my brother’s favorite dish.